growi-dev/blog_content/_drafts/What-Who-Why.md

 This blog is about writing software.
 It is about structuring and maintaining software.
 It is about software craftsmanship.
 It is about the difference between a programmer and a software engineer.

 ## Who
 My name is Björn Großewinkelmann, you can call me growi.
 I am a software engineer who works manly on enterprise applications.
 It is a at times a humbling, frustrating and far to often anger inducing experience.
-It is frustrating
+For

 The anger coming from bad design practices, unecessasary

 ## Why
 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1OTk5ODkyOCwtNDQ0Njk5OTE0LDE0OD
+eyJoaXN0b3J5IjpbMjA0MTM2NTgyNywtNDQ0Njk5OTE0LDE0OD
 E2ODkxMDMsLTYxMDM3MzQ3OCwtMTA5OTg0MzkyLC01NTEyNTIw
 MjAsMTk2MzY1MzE5NCwxMjUxMTQxNDY3LDExMDE0NDUxMzQsLT
 E2ODk1ODQ0OTcsLTE3Mzc3MTI3NTEsLTU3NDY1MzY4LDE5MzY3